image

 Great Fire of London Workshop

-On Monday 19th May Year 1 had a 'Great Fire of London' experience day to finish our topic.
+Last year we had a 'Great Fire of London' experience day to finish our topic.
 In the morning each child designed a typical 1666 house, covered cardboard boxes in paper and then painted details on their house.
 A small group also worked together to create a larger model of St Paul's Cathedral.

 In the afternoon Year 1 then met Mrs Pepys who told each class all about her experiences in 1666, her husband Samuel Pepys who wrote the diary that told us all the information about what happened, where the fire started, and how they buried important items to keep them safe from the fire.